rodrigopr/redis-keeper/README.md

 Redis-Keeper
 ----
-Redis-Keeper is a distributed system that monitor and auto failover multiple Redis clusters.
+Redis-Keeper is a distributed system that monitors and performs auto-failover to multiple Redis clusters.

 **It is designed to work with any client/language.**

 ----

 ##### What about Redis Sentinel?
-Similarly to redis-sentinel it is also a external process that checks the healthy of each redis, and can auto assign a new master in case of failures.
-It is also design to run in multiple nodes to present a safer[1] view of the system.
+Similarly to redis-sentinel it is also an external process that checks the healthy state of each redis server, and might auto assign a new master in case of failures.
+It is also designed to run in multiple nodes to present a safer[1] view of the system.

-The difference is on the way that those external processes get in a consensus, and how clients get in sync with the current state of the system.
+The difference is on the way those external processes reach a consensus, and how clients get in sync with the current state of the system.

 ----

-[1] Network partition is something that redis-sentinel is proven to not quite handle, and that i'll try to improve on the next versions of redis-keeper.
-Even so, keep in mind that a strict CP system is not the intention of this project.
+[1] Network partition is something that redis-sentinel is proven not to handle quite well, and that i'll try to improve on the next versions of redis-keeper.
+Even so, keep in mind that a strict CP system is not the goal of this project.

 To get more info on redis-sentinel under network partition: [Jepsen redis-sentinel test](http://aphyr.com/posts/283-call-me-maybe-redis) and [Antirez reply](http://antirez.com/news/55)